 - All patients are required to have pre-operative pathology investigations 10 days before their procedure to check they are fit and healthy to undergo surgery.
 These tests include Full Blood Count, Biochemistry Screening, Coagulation Studies (to exclude any bleeding tendency), Hepatitis B & C screening, and HIV testing.

-- If you are over 39, or younger with a family history of Breast Cancer, you will also need to have a pre-operative Mammogram/Breast Ultrasound, or MRI.
+- If you are over 39, or younger with a strong family history of Breast Cancer, you will also need to have a Pre-Operative Mammogram/Breast Ultrasound, or MRI.

 - Purchase the recommended bra style, bra extenders & TED stockings to bring with you on the day of surgery.

 - Follow precisely the list of foods and medications to be avoided in the two weeks prior to your surgery.